luisarizmendi/openshift-demos/product-catalog/README.md

 2) Content type: application/json

-3) Secret: <entry any number> (Since we didn't configure any Secret for this listener)
+3) Secret: <leave it blank> (Since we didn't configure any Secret for this listener)

 4) Which events would you like to trigger this webhook?: "Just the push event"